apache/netbeans/java/java.lsp.server/vscode/README.md

 As soon as one of the settings is changed, the Language Server is restarted.

+## Running Language Server per VSCode workspace or for user
+It is possible to run Apache NetBeans Language Server per workspace (VSCode window).
+This allows separation of Language Server for given project as Language Server JVM is not shared for more VSCode open workspaces (projects).
+It is possible to change this in `Preferences | Settings | Netbeans: Userdir`.
+Set to `local` to use dedicated Language Server per workspace or set to `global` (this is default) to have one Language Server for all VSCode workspaces.

 ## Conflicts with other Java Extensions

 Apache NetBeans Language Server extension isn't the only Java supporting